git-lfs/git-lfs/rpm/INSTALL.md

 ### Manual build method ###

 If you want to use your own ruby/golang without using build_rpms.bsh, it's a little more complicated.
-You have to make sure ronn and go are in the path, and create the build structure, and download/create the tar.gz file used.
+You have to make sure pandoc and go are in the path, and create the build structure, and download/create the tar.gz file used.
 This is not recommended, but it is possible.